-A: Reminder letters are sent to the vendor’s designated contact person via U.S. mail 60 days and 30 days prior to expiration.
+A: Vendors may check their registration expiration date through the Vendor Self-Service portal.
+As of August 2015, reminder letters are sent to the vendor’s designated contact person via U.S. mail 60 days prior to expiration.

 Q: How do I add a branch if my company is already registered?

-A: Vendors may submit a completed Vendor Registration & Disclosure Statement and Small, Women, & Minority-Owned Business Certification (WV-1) in order to add their branch.
+A: Vendors may add an address to their vendor/customer record through the Vendor Self-Service portal at wvOASIS.gov.
+Vendors may submit a completed Vendor Registration & Disclosure Statement and Small, Women, & Minority-Owned Business Certification (WV-1) in order to add their branch.
 A second annual fee is not required if a branch sharing the same tax identification number has already paid for the year.

 Q: Where do I send my Vendor Registration & Disclosure Statement and Small, Women, & Minority-Owned Business Certification form?

-A: WV-1 forms must be sent directly to the West Virginia Purchasing Division.
+A: Since the launch of the wvOASIS Vendor Self-Service portal in June 2014, the preferred method for vendors updating or renewing their registration with the West Virginia Purchasing Division is to do so online through the Vendor Self-Service portal.
+If you are unable to access this system, as an alternative, the Purchasing Division will accept a WV-1 form, which must be sent directly to the West Virginia Purchasing Division.
 WV-1A forms must be sent to the requesting state agency’s procurement officer for completion of Part II before being sent to the West Virginia Purchasing Division.

 Q: How can I pay the $125 annual vendor registration fee?

-A: Acceptable forms of payment include check, money order, U.S. currency (in exact change), or by credit card (Visa, MasterCard, American Express, or Discover).
+A: The perferred method of payment is through the Vendor Self-Service portal at wvOASIS.gov.
+Alternatively, if registering with the WV-1 form, acceptable forms of payment include check, money order, U.S. currency (in exact change), or by credit card (Visa, MasterCard, American Express, or Discover).
 Currently ACH payments are not accepted.

 Q: What if my company name or tax identification number changes?

-A: A new WV-1 must be completed and submitted.
-If the tax identification number changes, the vendor will be assigned a new vendor registration number.
+A: A new WV-1 form or online VSS registration must be completed and submitted.
+If the tax identification number changes, the vendor will be assigned a new vendor/customer number.

 Q: When can I start doing business with the State of West Virginia and participating in the competitive bid process?

-A: Vendors are responsible for checking the weekly West Virginia Purchasing Bulletin for bid opportunities as well as marketing their commodities and services directly to state agency procurement officers for purchases of $25,000 or less.
+A: Vendors are responsible for checking the West Virginia Purchasing Bulletin in Vendor Self-Service at wvOASIS.gov for bid opportunities as well as marketing their commodities and services directly to state agency procurement officers for purchases of $25,000 or less.

 Q: How can I view bids submitted to the West Virginia Purchasing Division, request a bid package, or view projects currently out for bid?